-Know how much font you actually require
+Know how much font you require

 Practically, a single typeface design is rare to find.
 The reason is quite simple.
 Most of the designs feature a logo with text in it.
-The typeface used for the text in logo is however, not going to work for body text.
+The typeface used for the text in the logo is, however, not going to work for the body text.
 After viewing several websites, a thumb rule that we deduced is that your website should not be using more than three typefaces in a single design, considering one of them is already used in the logo.

 Selecting a practically viable font

-In most cases, the choice for fonts that could be used for a website depends upon the client requirements.
+In most cases, the choice for fonts that could be used for a website depends upon the client’s requirements.
 Mostly, the choice is out of your hands as companies specify typefaces of their own choices.
 In that case, the options are restricted.
 However, if you get the right to choose the font type and size, then there is a lot that you can rely upon.

 Selecting a personality font

 Well, when it comes to choose the first typeface, you will have to pick one based upon the readability factor.
-It is actually a sensitive process asking you to opt for something quite skillfully.
+It is actually a delicate process asking you to opt for something quite skillfully.
 However, when choosing the second typeface, you shall consider these two elements.

-For instance, Cabin is a subtle version of sans-serif with a very little contrast.
-It has characteristic resemblance to geometric sans-serif.
+For instance, Cabin is a subtle version of sans-serif with very little contrast.
+It has a characteristic resemblance to geometric sans-serif.
 Together they generate a successful corporate face.
 When looking for a type that contrasts with Cabin, you can settle for something similar to Buenard.